-The proposed project is located on the north (down canyon) side of unimproved Second Avenue directly above Pescadero Creek at the northwestern city limits of Carmel.
+Approvals Received City of Carmel-by-the-Sea, February 23, 2000 File documents.............
+Categorical Exclusion E-77-13 for City of Carmel-by-the-Sea; Use Permit 00-04 / DS 99-01, VA 00-04/EA 00-02 Staff recommendation...
+Denial Summary The proposed project is located on the north (down canyon) side of unimproved Second Avenue directly above Pescadero Creek at the northwestern city limits of Carmel.
 Single family dwellings exist to the south on the slope above Second Avenue.
 The lot slopes steeply down the south side of Pescadero Canyon.
 Pescadero Creek flows directly below, roughly 34 feet from the proposed house site.
 On the opposite side of Pescadero Canyon is the unincorporated Del Monte Forest area of Monterey County.
 The Applicant proposes to demolish what is left (basically a small section of flooring supported by wooden piles) of a small house (392 square feet) built in 1933 that was partially destroyed by a falling tree in 1995 winter storms.
+He would then construct an approximately 1,204 square foot, two-story house in its place.
+The new house is proposed to extend

-He would then construct an about 16 feet farther toward Pescadero Creek than the pre-existing house.
+California Coastal Commission May 10, 2001 Meeting in Monterey Staff: M. Watson, Approved by: CNTEMP43-00-082 Pressley.doc about 16 feet farther toward Pescadero Creek than the pre-existing house.
 The creek flows directly into a coastal wetland at Carmel Beach and into Carmel Bay.
 The City of Carmel recently (Feb.
-1995) designated all of Pescadero Canyon as an Environmentally Sensitive Habitat Area worthy of protection in a manner that is consistent with PRC Sections 30231 and 30240.
+1995) designated all of Pescadero Canyon an Environmentally Sensitive Habitat Area worthy of protection in a manner that is consistent with PRC Sections 30231 and 30240.
 The Coastal Act states that the biological productivity of coastal waters shall be protected.
 It also states that ESHA shall be protected against any significant disruption of habitat values and only uses dependent upon the sensitive habitat itself are allowed.
 The proposed project requires 240 cubic yards of grading on a very steep slope.
 The excavation will result in the loss of approximately 410 square feet of previously undisturbed riparian habitat.
-Additional noise, lights, human activity, and runoff would degrade resource values surrounding the home site.
+Additional noise, lights, activity, and runoff would degrade resource values surrounding the home site.
 The footprint will intrude further than the previous structure into this riparian corridor, one that the City has been working to protect through land purchases and other efforts.
 Similarly, the Monterey County LCP designates Pescadero Canyon as a permanent open space resource along the riparian corridor on the opposite side of the creek.
 The proposed new development on this highly constrained site also raises concerns regarding geologic hazards, landform alteration, scenic resources, and coastal stream disturbance.
 Aside from the geologic hazards associated with building on this site, which has a slope in excess of 60%, the increased size and bulk of the proposed project will require significant engineering and landform alteration to develop the site as proposed.
 As a result, the long-term stability of site will likely be compromised.
-Public views from the Redondo Trail nearby on the opposite side of Pescadero Canyon (which is very narrow in this area) will also be affected by the proposed new structure.
+Public views from the Redondo Trail in Pescadero Canyon will also be affected by the proposed new structure.
 Thus, for these reasons, the proposed development would degrade sensitive resources, result in significant landform alteration, and impact public views.
-The applicant has other home design options available which are more consistent with Coastal Act policies.
+Applicant has other home design options available which are more consistent with Coastal Act policies.
 Because such substantial redesign of the current proposal is needed, denial of this particular project is recommended.
-Other options for an alternative project that would be more in keeping with Coastal Act policies are discussed in the staff report.
+Other options for a redesign are discussed in the staff report.